 This routine is exported by default.

-.
+This routine builds email Content-Type header according to RFC 2045 and RFC 2231.
+It takes a hash as above, with entries for the type, the subtype, and optionally also a hash of attributes.
 It returns a string representing Content-Type header.
 Non-ASCII attributes are encoded to UTF-8 according to Character Set section of RFC 2231.
 Attribute which has more then 78 ASCII characters is split into more attributes accorrding to Parameter Continuations of RFC 2231.
 For compatibility reasons with clients which do not support RFC 2231, output string contains also truncated ASCII version of any too long or non-ASCII attribute.
 Encoding to ASCII is done via Text::Unidecode module.

 build_content_disposition